jvandonsel/beacon/README.md

 I ended up single-threading everything, with polling loops and using select() to watch for serial characters from the user.

+There's no Micropython type annotation library available, but comment-based type annotations kinda work, and are better than nothing.

 ## Construction Notes
 TODO